 Restraints should not hurt you or make you uncomfortable.
-If you are put in restraints, your healthcare providers must check on you frequently.
+If you are put in restraints, your health-care providers must check on you frequently.
 And you must be assessed at regular intervals by:

 - a doctor,

 - a registered nurse, or

-- a registered nurse in the extended class, who is sometimes called a nurse practitioner.
+- a nurse practitioner.

-Your doctor must tell you about any plans to use a restraint on you and explain how it would be done.
-You must be told what will happen if you agree to the restraint and what will happen if you do not.
+Your doctor must tell you about any plans to use a restraint on you and explain how it will be used.
+You must be told what will happen if you agree to the restraint and what will happen if you do not agree.